 Travel Insurance for China - What Australians Need to Know

-All major Australian travel insurance providers offer cover for China.
-A visa is required for Australian citizens.
-See our full Australian travel insurance comparison for provider details.
+All four providers listed below offer cover for trips to China.
+See our full Australian travel insurance comparison for more details.

 Key Travel Facts for Australians